-Weekly fishing reports for the Alexandria Lakes Area are provided by local fishing guide, Joe Scegura.
-Check the latest report to find out what's biting and the best techniques to use!
+Fishing reports for the Alexandria Lakes area are provided by local fishing guide, Joe Scegura.
+Check the latest reports for any seasons to find out what's biting and the best techniques to use!
 Whether you are new to fishing or a seasoned expert, make each fishing vacation unforgettable.

 - Joe Scegura's Guide Service